tango-controls/rfc/9/README.md

  DevULong64 = "DevULong64"
 ```

-* Values of integer data types SHALL be in defined ranges and the information it cary SHALL have number of bits
+* Values of integer data types SHALL be in defined ranges and the information they carry SHALL have number of bits
-  specified in the table below:
+  as specified in the table below:

 | DataType | Range | Bits of information |
 -----------|-------|---------------------|